erichutchins/polars_iptools/README.md

 # Polars IPTools

 Polars IPTools is a Rust-based extension to accelerates IP address manipulation and enrichment in Polars dataframes.
-This library includes various utility functions for working with IPv4 and IPv6 addresses and geoip enrichment using MaxMind databases.
+This library includes various utility functions for working with IPv4 and IPv6 addresses and geoip and anonymization/proxy enrichment using MaxMind databases.

 ## Install